Sam Giancana: CIA connections

 According to the declassified CIA "Family Jewels" documents, Giancana and Trafficante were contacted in September 1960 about the possibility of an assassination attempt by Maheu after Maheu had contacted Roselli, a Mafia member in Las Vegas and Giancana's number-two man.
 Maheu had presented himself as a representative of numerous international businesses in Cuba that Castro was expropriating.
 He offered $150,000 for the "removal" of Castro through this operation, though the documents suggest that neither Roselli, Giancana, nor Trafficante accepted any payment for the job.
 Giancana suggested using poison pills to dose Castro's food and drink.
-CIA gave these pills to Giancana's nominee, Juan Orta, whom Giancana presented as a corrupt official in the new Cuban government and who had access to Castro.
+The CIA gave these pills to Giancana's nominee, Juan Orta, whom Giancana presented as a corrupt official in the new Cuban government and who had access to Castro.
 After six attempts to introduce the poison into Castro's food, Orta abruptly demanded to be relieved of his role in the mission, giving the job to another, unnamed participant.
-Later, Giancana and Trafficante made a second attempt using Anthony Verona, the commander of the Cuban Exile Junta, who had, according to Trafficante, become "disaffected with the apparent ineffectual progress of the Junta."
+Later, Giancana and Trafficante made a second attempt using Tony Verona, the commander of the Cuban Exile Junta, who had, according to Trafficante, become "disaffected with the apparent ineffectual progress of the Junta."
 Verona requested $10,000 in expenses and $1,000 worth of communications equipment.
 How much work was performed for the second attempt is unknown, as the program was canceled soon after due to the Bay of Pigs invasion in April 1961.
+The CIA-Mafia plots were divided into two phases, the first lasted from August 1960 till May 1961, and the second from April 1962 till February 1963.
+Giancana and Trafficante were excluded from phase two, although Roselli was not.

-According to the "Family Jewels", Giancana asked Maheu to wire the room of his then mistress Phyllis McGuire, singer of the McGuire Sisters, whom he suspected of having an affair with comedian Dan Rowan.
-Although documents suggest Maheu acquiesced, the device was not planted because the agent who had been given the task of planting it was arrested.
-According to the documents, Robert F. Kennedy prohibited the prosecution of the agent and Maheu, who was soon linked to the wire attempt, at the CIA's request.
+In October 1961 Giancana asked Maheu to wire the room of his then mistress Phyllis McGuire, singer of the McGuire Sisters, whom he suspected of having an affair with comedian Dan Rowan.
+Although Maheu acquiesced, the device was not planted because the agent who had been given the task of planting it was arrested when he was discovered by a maid.
+Maheu successfully settled the matter with the local authorities however the FBI nonetheless sought to prosecute.
+On 7 May 1962 the CIA's general counsel Lawrence Houston and security director Sheffield Edwards briefed the Attorney General Robert F. Kennedy on the situation, imploring him to intervene.
+Kennedy agreed but was unhappy with the situation, stating "I trust that if you ever try to do business with organized crime again−with gangsters−you will let the Attorney General know before you do it".
 Giancana and McGuire, who had a long-lasting affair, were originally introduced by Frank Sinatra.
 According to Antoinette Giancana, during part of the affair, McGuire had a concurrent affair with President Kennedy.